-This winter season, when in search of natural remedies, you only have to look as far as your kitchen.
-As the dreaded cold and flu season makes its way into our homes, EBONY.COM caught up with Karen Rose, owner and Master Herbalist at Sacred Vibes Apothecary in Ditmas Park Brooklyn, New York. and discovered four healing spices you should always have on hand to combat the aches and pains Old Man Winter brings.
+This winter season, when in search of natural remedies, you have only to look as far as your kitchen.
+As the dreaded cold and flu season makes its way into our homes, EBONY.com caught up with Karen Rose, owner and master herbalist at Sacred Vibes Apothecary in Brooklyn, New York, and discovered four healing spices you should always have on hand to combat the aches and pains Old Man Winter brings.

-“Ginger is great for everything,but especially digestive disturbances like indigestion, nausea, bloating," says Karen Rose.
+“Ginger is great for everything but especially digestive disturbances like indigestion, nausea and bloating,” says Rose.

-How to use: *Fresh Ginger slices: Julienne or slice fresh ginger add a fresh lime juice and little sea salt after your meal it helps digestion.
+How to use: *Fresh Ginger slices: Julienne or slice fresh ginger, then add a fresh lime juice and little sea salt after your meal.
+It helps digestion.

 How to use: